List of Death Note characters: Near

-In the anime adaptation, Near is voiced by Noriko Hidaka in Japanese and by Cathy Weseluck in the English version.
-He is portrayed by Narushi Fukuda in L: Change the World and by Mio Yūki in the television drama.

 Mello

 Mello (メロ, Mero), real name is Mihael Keehl, grows up in competition with Near to succeed L. After L's death, however, he concedes the position to Near and leaves to hunt Kira through criminal means, eventually joining the American Mafia.
 His obsession with surpassing Near serves as the primary motivation for many of his actions.
 He has blond hair, dresses extravagantly, and is rarely seen without a bar of chocolate.